Hunter in the Dark (film)

 Hunter in the Dark (闇の狩人, Yami no Karyudo) is a 1979 Japanese jidaigeki film directed by Hideo Gosha.
 It is based on Shōtarō Ikenami's novel of the same title.

 Plot

-Sasaio Heizaburo is a skilled sword samurai with amnesia. one day he meet Gomyo Kiyoemon.
-Kiyoemon gave him the name Tanigawa Yataro and starts using him as a hit man.
+Sasaio Heizaburo is a skilled samurai with amnesia.
+One day, he meets Gomyo Kiyoemon.
+Kiyoemon gives him the name Tanigawa Yataro and starts using him as a hit man.